-The Official SEO Guide for YouTube Creators:
+The Official SEO and Marketing Guide for YouTube Creators:

 So how can you optimize your YouTube videos (and channel) to start ranking higher?
 Why does SEO (Search Engine Optimization) matter for YouTube videos…?
 This official guide on YouTube SEO will answer every question you have about how you can grow and promote your YouTube channel, while increasing your channel’s subscriber count.
 By optimizing and growing your YouTube channel, your business will start to grow with more leads and a higher volume of website traffic.